Frequently Asked Questions

 A: Pinch the far end of the tube and squeeze the gel out like you would with a toothpaste tube.
 Start at the furthest point of the tube and squeeze toward the open end.

 Q: What does the Blue Circle mean?

-A: It is the International Symbol for Diabetes which was adopted in 2006 by the International Diabetes Federation.
+A: It is the International Symbol for Diabetes which was adopted in 2006 by the International Diabetes Federation and United Nations.

 Q: Can the glucose gel be swallowed?

-A: Yes, the gel can be swallowed.
-If an individual is unable to swallow the gel and is in need of help, rub the gel on the individual’s gums between the teeth and cheek.
+A: Yes, the gel can be swallowed or rubbed on the individual’s gums between the teeth and cheek.

 Q: How much glucose gel is needed?